 Houston, TX 77058

 With a combined 40 police stations and neighborhood storefronts distributed across the city, the Houston Police Department is an invaluable resource for law enforcement in the sprawling city.
-They can be incredibly helpful when dealing with a car accident or any other type of personal injury.
+They can be incredibly helpful when dealing with a car accident or any other type of injury.